yxie21/Myfolder/README.md

 ##### - if grouptogether=no, then all of the indiviual files would simply be placed under the main folder.

-##### Functions to Develop
+### Functions to Develop

-4. When there are two files with the same name in the folder, rename them with different suffixes to distinguish them.
+1. When there are two files with the same name in the folder, rename them with different suffixes to distinguish them.

-5. Generalize the [Dropfolder](https://github.com/yxie21/library/blob/master/DropFolder.java) to make it
-    a. able to be executed in folders with more than two layers of subfolders
-    b. compatible on all devices (Mac, Windows, Linux)